Palmer Memorial Episcopal Church, Houston, Texas

-The Jamestown communion silver, which dates to 1661, was actually used in our worship once a year at Bruton Parish on All Saints’ Sunday.
+The Jamestown communion silver, which dates to about 1660, was actually used in our worship once a year at Bruton Parish on All Saints’ Sunday.
 Inscribed on that unusually large chalice and paten, and impossible not to notice, are these words:

 Mixe not holy thinges with profane